 MORINI AT ALBA

 Alba Vineyard and The Altamarea Group have partnered together to create a truly unique food and wine experience!
 Together with Alba's enduring commitment to producing quality wines matched with Altamarea's unparalleled culinary creations; the result is a food and wine lovers haven where the kitchen meets the farm.
+(Weekends only from April - November and special Chef Dinners)

 MEET THE CHEFS